Skip to main content

 Data Catalogs

-Catalogs provide persistent metadata layers that allow Spark to store, retrieve, and organize table definitions across sessions and jobs.
-Ilum supports multiple catalog options—Hive, Nessie, and Unity Catalog—each integrated with Spark workloads, data storage, and session management, enabling reliable and collaborative data workflows.
+Catalogs provide persistent metadata layers that let Ilum's execution engines (Spark, Trino, DuckDB, and Flink) share table definitions across sessions, jobs, and engines.
+Ilum supports four catalogs: Hive Metastore, Project Nessie, Unity Catalog, and DuckLake.
+Each is integrated with workloads, data storage, and session management, enabling reliable and collaborative data workflows.
+Tables defined once are queryable from every engine that can connect to the same catalog.

 Supported Catalogs